 A session on the meditation mat

 Many cultures have used meditation for centuries as a way of achieving mental balance.
-The calming effect of sitting in a quiet place or having a yoga session is a therapy proved to relieve stress and reduce the ravages of depression.
+The calming effect of sitting in a quiet place or having a yoga session is more or less a modern therapy for depression.